telerik/blazor-docs/getting-started/repl/intergration.md

 ## Telerik UI for Blazor Documentation Integration

-The Telerik UI for Blazor documentation supports integration with the Telerik REPL for Blazor.
-This provides interactive experience and easy to test snippets for the various components and scenarios.
-Above the code snippets listed in the documentation articles you will find a toolbar with the following options:
+Most code examples in the Telerik UI for Blazor documentation are directly runnable in Telerik REPL for Blazor.
+This provides interactive experience, as the snippets are easy to test and edit.
+The toolbar above each runnable code snippet contains the following options:

 * `Edit` - click to open the source in the integrated the Telerik REPL for Blazor Editor.